 It’s also upsetting that this is happening to people in Alberta due to pipelines, or the lack thereof I should say.
 While several other major pipeline projects like the Atlantic Sunrise expansion from Pennsylvania to the Gulf Coast are under construction and going full steam ahead, Canada can’t even get any new major pipeline infrastructure in any respect.
 This is just one of many pipelines – there’s actually too many underway in certain states south of the border to count.

 It’s insane to see how much pipeline is currently being built, extended or replaced in Texas alone.
 According to The Railroad Commission of Texas (RRC) spreadsheet titled New Pipeline Construction Reports – Calendar Year 2017, a total of 5644.22 miles (9083.49 kilometres) of pipeline permits were filed with the RRC throughout 2017.
-If you look at the “start” column for these projects, many begin just a month after the permit filing because it requires at least 30 days before construction commences to do so.
 There’s also speedy expansion of energy infrastructure in the Middle East happening right now to allow OPEC producers to sell more oil to the world.

 And all the while pipelines are not built in Alberta global demand for oil and natural gas is going up.
 Other countries like the United States are happy to meet increasing global demand while Canada is left in the dust – along with all those Albertans who worked in the energy industry and still can’t find a job.